Roosevelt High School

 • Select courses with care as changing them later may not be possible.

 • Choose wisely in terms of rigor.
-Do not select more than 3 advanced classes per semester without first discussing with your RHS Counselor and parent/guardian.
+Do not select more than 3 advanced classes per semester without first discussing with your future Roosevelt Counselor and parent/guardian.

 Please note:

-• Special Education students – Contact Mr. James Brock (jrbrock@seattleschools.org) to schedule an intake interview.
+• Special Education students – Contact Mr. Jay Brock jrbrock@seattleschools.org for an intake interview.

 • Interested in Running Start?
-Submit requests for a full schedule at Roosevelt and email your Roosevelt school counselor to discuss this option.
+Submit requests for a full schedule at Roosevelt and contact your future Roosevelt school counselor to discuss this option.

-• AP US History – This courses involves high-level analytical thought and research.
+• AP US History – This year-long course involves high-level analytical thought and research.
 It progresses quickly and requires a significant amount of homework.
 If you select this course, you need to have done your due diligence in considering the decision to take the course.
-You will NOT be able to exit this course later and take a less rigorous course instead.
+There will not be space for you to exit this course later and take a less rigorous course instead.

-• What’s the difference between AP LA and CIHS?
-Both are recognized as advanced coursework and merit equal recognition on the transcript.
-Both have relationships with outside programs: AP LA is associated with College Board, and the Roosevelt CIHS courses in LA are tied to the University of Washington.
-What are the differences?
-To get college credit for AP LA, you need to pass the AP exam with a 3, 4, or 5 out of 5.
-The exam cost $118 for the 2023-24 school year.
+• What are CIHS courses vs APLA?
+Both programs are recognized as advanced coursework and merit equal recognition on the transcript.
+College in the high school (CIHS) courses have relationships with outside Colleges or Universities.
+Roosevelt CIHS courses in LA are tied to the University of Washington.
 To get college credit for CIHS, you need to register with UW, and you get the credits if you pass the class.
-The 5 UW credits cost approximately $400.
-There are scholarships for both programs.
-CIHS has specific content and relationships with UW professors.
-See our course description book for detailed information about these three courses.
+The UW credits are free.
+APLA is associated with college board, to receive college credit, students need a score of 3, 4, or 5 (out of 5), and there are costs associated with each AP test.
+Tests are taken in May each year.
+See our course description book for detailed information about these courses.

 Still need help?